 Merriam Crater ("Dixon White Memorial Flight Park") is a northern Arizona site and has launches that provide great flying for new P2 pilots to experienced thermal/XC pilots and has a long history of pilots from all over the world flying here.
-It is mandatory to get with local pilots prior to arriving due to the unique, highly challenging to forecast and extreme high desert conditions here!
+It is mandatory to get with local pilots prior to arriving due to the unique, highly challenging weather to forecast and extreme high desert conditions here!
 It has been an official flight park since 1991 and serves as a memorial to the late paragliding instructor, Dixon White.
 Merriam Crater is not a USHPA/RRRG insured site, and sits on the edge of the Navajo Indian reservation and the Little Colorado River Valley (LCR).
 This dormant volcanic cinder cone provides treeless, 180-degree launch possibilities that range from the morning and evening sled ride to long XC's as well as glass off conditions at times for both hang glider and paraglider pilots.

 All pilots must be current members of the Arizona Hang Gliding and Paragliding Association (AZHPA).
 Membership info here.